MicrosoftLearning/dp-420-cosmos-db-dev/instructions/20-sdk-regions.md

     dotnet run
     ```

 1. Observe the output from the terminal.
-The name of the container and the current configured throughput should print to the console output.
+The name of the container and the JSON diagnostic data should print to the console output.

+1. Review the JSON diagnostic data.
+Search for a property named **HttpResponseStats** and a child property named **RequestUri**.
+The value of this property should be a URI that includes the name and region you configured earlier in this lab.

+    > &#128221; For example, if your account name is: **dp420** and the first region you configured is **East Asia**; then the value of the JSON property would be: **dp420-eastasia.documents.azure.com/dbs/cosmicworks/colls/products**.

 1. Close the integrated terminal.

 1. Close **Visual Studio Code**.

 [code.visualstudio.com/docs/getstarted]: https://code.visualstudio.com/docs/getstarted/tips-and-tricks
-[docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.container.readthroughputasync]: https://docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.container.readthroughputasync
+[docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.container.readcontainerasync]: https://docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.container.readcontainerasync
+[docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.containerresponse]: https://docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.containerresponse
 [docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.cosmosclientoptions.applicationpreferredregions]: https://docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.cosmosclientoptions.applicationpreferredregions
 [docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.regions]: https://docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.regions
 [docs.microsoft.com/dotnet/core/tools/dotnet-build]: https://docs.microsoft.com/dotnet/core/tools/dotnet-build